 - Teachers first meet with students to discuss recommended courses for the next school year.
-This happens towards in January each year.
+This happens in mid to late January each year.

 - Several events are held starting in January to provide additional information to families about course options: the Academic Fair, College Credit Plus presentation, Scarlet Oaks field trip (virtual), and Coffee with Counselors.

 - Students should also review course descriptions in the Course Planner and discuss options with their families.